chef/chef-web-docs/_vendor/github.com/inspec/inspec/docs-chef-io/content/inspec/resources/google_compute_ssl_policy.md

   - TLS_1_2

 `enabled_features`
-: The list of features enabled in the SSL policy.
+: The list of features enabled in the TLS/SSL policy.

 `custom_features`
 : A list of features enabled when the selected profile is CUSTOM.
 The method returns the set of features that can be specified in this list.
 This field must be empty if the profile is not CUSTOM.